jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/fields/qes/listingPage/digitalMassSigningOfEnvelopes.rst

 As soon as you click on it, the modal window opens.

 4. The first two steps are similar with signing of the single document.
-How to do this you can read in the topic :ref:`Electronic signature on envelope<Electronic signature on envelope>`
+How to do this you can read :ref:`here <electronicSignature>`
 5. In the third step you will see a list of envelopes that will be signed.
 You can click on any envelope to watch the content.
 Envelope opens in new window

 .. image:: pic_listingPage/theListOfTheDocuments.png